zeromicro/go-zero/readme.md

 > ***Important!***
 >
-> To upgrade from previous versions, run the following commands.
+> To upgrade from versions eariler than v1.3.0, run the following commands.
 >
 > `go install github.com/zeromicro/go-zero/tools/goctl@latest`
 >
-> `goctl migrate —verbose —version v1.3.0`
+> `goctl migrate —verbose —version v1.3.1`

 ## 0. what is go-zero